Social Learning Prepares Children for First and Second Grade

 Are there resources available for parent support of social brain building at home?

-Social Brain Building Summer Camp will feature choice selections from Kelly’s social learning curriculum, with visuals, activities, and parent education on key ways to help support a child’s ongoing social learning.
-Additionally, two parent education sessions with Kelly Priest will be available for more in-depth supports.
+Social Brain Building Summer Camp will provide visuals, activities, and education on key ways for parents to help support a child’s ongoing social learning.
+Additionally, one parent education session, presented by Patty Ramsey, will be available for more in-depth supports.